Rio Hondo College logo

 Transfers to: CSU

 This course is an introduction to the history and philosophy of human services in contemporary society.
-The function and objectives of human service organizations as well as the qualifications of the professional will be emphasized.
-A survey of the populations served in the field will focus on cultural, social, economic and historical trends.
-The course is designed for students pursuing careers in social work, counseling or community organizing.
+Emphasis is placed on the function and objectives of human services organizations as well as the qualifications of human services professionals.
+A survey of the populations served in the field focuses on cultural, social, economic, and historical trends.
+The course is designed for students pursuing careers in human services, social work, counseling, or community organizing.

 HUSR 124 - Introduction to Case Management and DocumentationM3.0